 The Chairman of the Board did his usual director-bullying, this time exasperating painstaking craftsman Mark Robson, but the star nonetheless delivered one of his better performances of the 60s and the supporting cast is solid.
 Howard, having put up with even worse petulance from Brando making Mutiny On The Bounty, took fickle Frank in stride (no doubt self-fortified) and offers his typical strong work.
 Sergio Fantoni is likable, Edward Mulhare gets with the spirit and Nazi/Fascist villains include Wolfgang Preiss and Adolfo Celi.
 Curvy sexpot Raffaella Carrà has the wrong period look, but who cares? **

-The Jerry Goldsmith score works energetically, sound and special effects are good (the Sound Effects were Oscar nominated, losing to all the noises from The Great Race) and the location shooting is a slam dunk.
+The Jerry Goldsmith march works energetically, in the manner of Elmer Bernstein’s for The Great Escape.
+The Sound Effects were Oscar nominated (losing to all the noises from The Great Race), and the location shooting is a slam dunk.
 Famous for the surprising and effective finale.

 $5,760,000 was laid on, and it paid off, earning $17,111,000, the years 10th biggest success.
 It was Sinatra’s highest earner of the decade, and the best boxoffice score he’d racked up since 1957.

-With John Leyton, Brad Dexter, James Brolin, John Van Dreelen, Vito Scotti, Richard Bakalyan, Michael Goodlife and Ivan Triesault.
+With Brad Dexter, John Leyton, John Van Dreelen, Vito Scotti, Michael Goodlife Richard Bakalyan, James Brolin, Ivan Triesault and James Sikking.